 What Happens If What We Want Is Too Expensive?

-Compromise.
-I love that word.
+Even major remodeling has cost considerations.
+When doing large projects its not unusual to look at the project as a whole and make compromises in the materials or finishes we select.
 Often you can select products with the same look and feel as the more expensive options to save some money.
 Also, listening to the advice and looking at alternative floor plans can often achieve the same goals without all the required modifications.
 A wonderful example of this is taking down walls.
 It is almost always possible.
 The cost to completely remove a wall can vary greatly depending on your particular home.
-I have done many projects where we modified the amount we removed or how we created structural support to save thousands of dollars in the budget.
+I have done many projects where we modified the amount of wall we removed or how we created structural support to still open up the room but save thousands of dollars in the budget.

 The right budget for your project needs to to be developed, having an ally with the experience and access to up to date information is crucial.
 I believe it is my job to open and honest and guide and educate you as we are designing your project.
 Through years of experience I have learned that an educated customer is happier overall.
 That’s how you will find the right budget for your project.